 - Aged 18 to 25, residing with or dependent upon the applicant or his or her spouse, and attending full time education

 - Parents of the main applicant or of the spouse, residing with and dependent upon the main applicant or his or her spouse, and aged over 50

 What does the due diligence process in Vanuatu entail?

 Applicants are vetted by multiple entities.
 First, Vanuatu’s Designated Agents review the applicant’s documentation and conduct KYC checks.
 Vanuatu’s Financial Intelligence Unit (FIU), the main body responsible for due diligence in Vanuatu, then conducts in-depth desktop due diligence using reputable databases.
 If an applicant is flagged by the FIU, a second check is conducted with help from an international, third-party due diligence firm.

 Are citizens from certain countries barred from applying?

-Citizens of Iran, Iraq, Syria, North Korea, and Yemen are unable to apply for citizenship by investment in Vanuatu.
+Citizens of Iran, Iraq, Syria, North Korea, Yemen, Russia and Belarus are unable to apply for citizenship by investment in Vanuatu.